Outback Steakhouse Mac and Cheese Recipe

 1. Bring a large pot of salted water to a rolling boil.

 2. Cook the pasta according to the package’s instructions.
-You may want to add 30 or 60 seconds to the cooking time since this recipe works best when the pasta is a little softer than al dente.
+You may want to add 30 or 60 seconds to the cooking time, as this recipe works best when the pasta is slightly softer than al dente.

 3. While the pasta is cooking, chop the Velveeta into small cubes.